jdesgats/lua-lolhtml/README.md

 All callbacks functions are called with a single argument whose type depend on the type of callback.
-This argument should not outlive the callback and any attempt to keep a reference of it to use it later will reeuslt in an error.
+This argument should not outlive the callback and any attempt to keep a reference of it to use it later will result in an error.

 These functions can return: